Download our 2021 Spring Softball Rule Book

 - If a fielder enters this area prior to the batter’s contact, the ball will be declared dead and the batter will be awarded 1st Base automatically.

-- A game is official if a team has 8 or more players, with at least 2 female players.
+- A game is official if a team has 8 or more players, with at least 2 woman players.

 - If a team only has 8 players, the opposing team may volunteer to supply a catcher whose only duty is to return pitched balls.